bennyhuo/KotlinBlogTranslation/original/Kotlin M5.1.md

 What is the type of x?
 It used to be the anonymous type, but if you use x from the outside, you can not access it: the type is not valid.
 Now the type will be A. This applies only to properties that can be seen from the outside, i.e. if x is a local variable it will still have the anonymous type, since it is harmless.
 ## Class Objects are Usable from Java

-Kotlin classes do not have static members, but rather have <em><a href="http://confluence.jetbrains.com/display/Kotlin/Classes+and+Inheritance#ClassesandInheritance-Classobjects">class objects</a></em>:
+Kotlin classes do not have static members, but rather have *<a href="http://confluence.jetbrains.com/display/Kotlin/Classes+and+Inheritance#ClassesandInheritance-Classobjects">class objects</a>*:

 {% raw %}
 <p></p>